vaginessa/adbclient/README.md

 # adbclient

 Client for the Android Debug Bridge written in go.
-This library will allow to interact with adb server through network connection instead of command line adb invocations.
+This package talks to the ADB daemon using a TCP connection

-#### API
+### API

 #### Version
 Returns ADBD (adb daemon) version ```Version() (string)```